codevideo/codevideo-mcp/README.md

 - "Please convert these CodeVideo JSON actions to a video"
 - "Convert these CodeVideo JSON actions to a blog post"
 - "Convert these CodeVideo JSON actions to HTML"
-- "Can you convert this lesson to one in Spanish?"
+- "Can you convert this English-based lesson to Spanish?"

 Validation: